NSION/nsc3/valor-installation-guide.md

 ## Valor installation:
 ### Install Nvidia container runtime:
-Please follow the latest installation instructions by Nvidia community https://github.com/NVIDIA/nvidia-container-runtime As example Ubuntu:
+Please follow the latest installation instructions by [Nvidia community](https://github.com/NVIDIA/nvidia-container-runtime).

+As example Ubuntu:

 1. Install the repository for your distribution by following the instructions [here](http://nvidia.github.io/nvidia-container-runtime/).
 2. Install the `nvidia-container-runtime` package: